awslabs/kubeflow-manifests/docs/deployment/README.md

 [Security best practices for Amazon Cognito user pools](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html)
 [Security in Amazon Elastic Load Balancing (ELB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/security.html)

+## CloudWatch Logging and Container Insights
+Amazon EKS offers Container Insights using Amazon CloudWatch which monitors your Amazon Web Services (AWS) resources and the applications you run on AWS in real time.
+You can use CloudWatch to collect and track metrics, which are variables you can measure for your resources and applications.
+FluentBit can be used as the DaemonSet to send logs to CloudWatch Logs, and will send the following logs which contain metrics such as individual pod logs.
+Install AWS CloudWatch by following their [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
+   - /aws/containerinsights/Cluster_Name/application

+   - /aws/containerinsights/Cluster_Name/host

+   - /aws/containerinsights/Cluster_Name/dataplane

 ## Usage Tracking

 AWS uses customer feedback and usage information to improve the quality of the services and software we offer to customers.
 We have added usage data collection to the AWS Kubeflow distribution in order to better understand customer usage and guide future improvements.
 Usage tracking for Kubeflow is activated by default, but is entirely voluntary and can be deactivated at any time.